tjohann/ambient_tracking_with_raspi/Documentation/integration_checklist.md

 	- reboot
 	- xbps-remove -Oo
 	- date > UPDATE_ROOTFS_DATE
-	- update, build and install libbaalue/baalued
+	- update, build and install libbaalue/baalued (if needed)
+	- update, build and install libhelper (if needed)
-	- update, build and install lcd2004_i2c
+	- update, build and install lcd2004_i2c (if needed)
-	- update, build and install sensor_pi
+	- update, build and install sensor_pi (if needed)
 	- mupdatedb

 tool checks on device: